jeking-illinois/illinois-splunk-cloud-custom-apps/README.md

 Download this folder and place it in a locally running Splunk instance, %SPLUNK_HOME%\etc\apps\uofi_urb_template_APP

-Rename the folder to the <APP NAME> yong the App Naming Convention found here : https://wiki.illinois.edu/wiki/display/splunk/Naming+Conventions#NamingConventions-CustomApps
+Rename the folder to the <APP NAME> you want utilizing the App Naming Convention found here : https://wiki.illinois.edu/wiki/display/splunk/Naming+Conventions#NamingConventions-CustomApps

-First edit <APP NAME>\default\app.conf by changing the following basic information:
+First edit \<APP NAME>\default\app.conf by changing the following basic information:
       [launcher]
       description = <YOUR DESCRIPTION>

       [package]
       id = <APP NAME>

+      [ui]
+      label = <DISPLAYED NAME OF APP IN SPLUNK>

-  change the icons or logos in %SPLUNK_HOME%\etc\apps\<APP NAME>_APP\static\, and add any additional scripts or KOs to %SPLUNK_HOME%\etc\apps\<APP NAME>_APP\bin\ or %SPLUNK_HOME%\etc\apps\<APP NAME>_APP\default\
+Change the icons or logos in \<APP NAME>\static\
+Add scripts \<APP NAME>\bin\
+Add .conf files to \<APP NAME>\default\
+If including lookups, create a folder \<APP NAME>\lookups and add them there

-  Back in %SPLUNK_HOME%\ run the following at the CLI
+Once all the additions and changes are made, run the following at the CLI in the %SPLUNK_HOME%\bin directory >

-     > splunk package app <APP NAME>_APP
+     splunk package app <APP NAME>

-  The file will be saved to %SPLUNK_HOME%\etc\system\static\app-packages\<APP NAME>_APP.spl and will automatically have all the proper permissions assigned to all the package so it can be uploaded to Splunk Cloud without issue.
+The file will be saved to %SPLUNK_HOME%\etc\system\static\app-packages\<APP NAME>.spl

-App for Splunk Cloud .conf changes

-Download this folder and add it to a locally running Splunk instance, %SPLUNK_HOME%\etc\apps\AAA_uofi_urb_splunkmgmt_APP

-From %SPLUNK_HOME%\bin run the following at the CLI

- > splunk package app AAA_uofi_urb_splunkmgmt_AP
-The file will be saved to %SPLUNK_HOME%\etc\system\static\app-packages\AAA_uofi_urb_splunkmgmt_APP.spl and will automatically have all the proper permissions assigned to all the package so it can be uploaded to Splunk Cloud without issue
+      This process compresses the app into a .spl file and files are granted proper "Splunk" permissions to pass App Validation

 Navigate to https://illinois.splunkcloud.com/en-US/app/dmc/uploaded_apps and click "Upload App"

-Log in with your www.splunk.com creadentials & drag/drop the created .spl package to begin the App Validation process
+Log in with your www.splunk.com creadentials & drag/drop the created <APP NAME>.spl package to begin the App Validation process

 Once done you will be notified if the app is accepted & ready to install or rejected with a report detailing the reasons